Sheet Pan Cookies

 - Don’t over-bake the cookies.
 Even if the center seems a bit soft coming out of the oven, I promise it will firm up as it cools.

-- Press extra bits of chocolate on top of the dough before baking them to make them look picture-perfect when they come out of the oven.
+- Press extra bits of chocolate on top of the dough before baking it to make these bars look picture-perfect when it comes out of the oven.

 - Feel free to mix together different types of chocolate, or use other mix-ins like nuts or candy bits.
 Just make sure you don’t use more than a total of 2 cups of chocolate chips or mix-ins, or it will be difficult to spread out the dough.